syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-resizing.md

 # Column resizing in ##Platform_Name## Grid control

+Grid component provides an intuitive user interface for resizing columns to fit their content.
+This feature allows users to easily adjust the width of the columns to improve readability and aesthetics of the data presented.
+To enable column resizing, set the [`allowResizing`](https://ej2.syncfusion.com/documentation/api/grid/#allowresizing) property of the grid to true.

-Column width can be resized by clicking and dragging the right edge of the column header.
-While dragging, the width of the respective column will be resized immediately.
-Each column can be auto resized by double-clicking the right edge of the column header to fit the width of that column based on the widest cell content.
-To enable column resize, set the [`allowResizing`](../../api/grid/#allowresizing) property to true.
+Once column resizing is enabled, columns width can be resized by clicking and dragging at the right edge of the column header.
+While dragging the column, the width of the respective column will be resized immediately.

 To use the column resize, inject **Resize** module in the grid.